Asabeneh/30-Days-Of-Python/09_Day_Conditionals/09_conditionals.md

     print('Access denied!')
 ```

-🌕 You are doing great.Never give up because great things take time.
+🌕 You are doing great.
+Never give up because great things take time.
 You have just completed day 9 challenges and you are 9 steps a head in to your way to greatness.
 Now do some exercises for your brain and muscles.

 ## 💻 Exercises: Day 9